Davey Grant: Background

 Grant started kickboxing training when he was 14 and picked up grappling on later date where he had his first amateur fight at the age of 15.
 Along with training MMA, Grant also played football and rugby during his teenage years.
 He decided to take it seriously when he was 21 where he decided to be a professional fighter after he won a fight just to prove to his friends he had trained in MMA.

-He was cast in the TUF 18 The Ultimate Fighter: Team Rousey vs. Team Tate, UFC TV series program aired on BT Sport in the UK in 2013.
-He made it to the final for TUF 18 and despite the loss to Chris Holdsworth, he was signed by UFC.

 Mixed martial arts career

 Early career

-Grant fought all his fights primary in England circuit and amassed of a record of 9–1 prior signed by UFC.
+Grant fought all of his fights primarily in the England circuit and amassed of a record of 9–1 prior to being signed by the UFC.

 The Ultimate Fighter 18

 Grant was selected as one of the cast members for The Ultimate Fighter: Team Rousey vs. Team Tate, under Team Ronda Rousey in September 2013.

 In the preliminary bout preceding the tournament, Grant faced Danny Martinez whom he defeated via second-round submission.
 In the elimination round, Grant submitted Louis Fisette in the second round.
 Grant was next scheduled to face Anthony Gutierrez.
 However, Gutierrez did not make weight and was expelled from the show and Grant advanced to the Final facing Chris Holdsworth in The Ultimate Fighter 18 Finale.